LeadSpend/api-v2/README.md

 of the **role** field will be **true**.

 A **full** mailbox is **undeliverable**, and typically indicative of an inactive account.
-However, if you would like to accept these, you can identify them by the the existence of the **full** field, containing a value of **true**.
+However, if you would like to accept these, you can identify them by the existence of the **full** field, containing a value of **true**.

 An email address is **unreachable** if either no mail exchangers are advertised for its